 In 1718, at a Native American village along the southern edge of the Texas Hill Country, Spain established the Mission San Antonio de Valero (later called the Alamo).
 A customary accompanying presidio, San Antonio de Bexar (Bay-her), protected mission endeavors.
-Today's city and county names are derived from those 18th-century Spanish beginnings that predate the founding of the United States.
+Today's city and county names are derived from those 18th-century Spanish beginnings. ?

-Some popular events include the Holiday River Parade and Lighting Ceremony in December, the Texas Folklife Festival in June, the San Antonio Livestock Show and Rodeo in mid-February, and the Starving Artists Show held at La Villita and along the River Walk each Easter.
-Fiesta San Antonio spans 10 days the third and fourth weeks of April.
+Events include the Holiday River Parade and Lighting Ceremony in November, the Texas Folklife Festival in June, the San Antonio Livestock Show and Rodeo in mid-February, and the Starving Artists Show held at La Villita and along the River Walk each Easter.
+Fiesta San Antonio spans 10 days the third and fourth weeks of April.?

 Plan your Texas trip then take your Passport with you.